jknoxdev/jknox.b3x9.github.io/posts/b3x9_sitelog.md

 ---

 ### updates

+##### 240923 - resume links
+just a quick fix, moved my resume in to a single column ATS friendly format.

 ##### 240919 - dns migrations part two
 initially, I set this up through squarespace, and then pointed everything to github.io: